Adam-Salem-Codes/Chrome-Search-History-Remover/README.md

 If you want the command prompt window to stop after delting the directory you can put "PAUSE" at the end of the batch file.
 This<br>
 will make it so the command prompt window won't auto-close.

+*This also applies to all of the different file types...*